DylanG33/Capstone-p1/Methodology.md

 #### Why BIND9 is Needed for This Project

 BIND9 supports Response Policy Zones (RPZ), which is critical for implementing DNS-based phishing protection.
-RPZ allows you to create custom rules for how DNS queries are answered - you can tell BIND9 "If someone asks for badphishingsite.com, don't give them the real IP - block it instead."
+RPZ allows you to create custom rules for how DNS queries are answered, you can tell BIND9 "If someone asks for badphishingsite.com, don't give them the real IP, block it instead."

 #### How BIND9 + RPZ Blocks Phishing Sites